The Character functions action provides a way to manipulate and parse text.

 Function Returns: the text with replacements specified.

-▶ Within text: the text to update with replacements.
+The text to update with replacements.

-▶ Replace this: the text to search for.
+The text to search for.

 Replace Example